BoeingFever/ATIntegration/README.md

 the scripts depend on each other under the same directory structure of this repo, clone it then change directory `cd ATIntegration/terraform`

-then as aways initialise your terraform directory `terraform init`

-then execute `terraform apply`
+then initialise your terraform directory `terraform init` , execute `terraform apply`

 ## pre-requisite
-your current iam user have admin rights, have your iam user access key and secret
+your current iam user has admin rights your iam user access key and secret is prepared cuz you will need to fill them in the config files later

-Have your ssh key pair configured already on aws console.
+Have your ssh key pair configured already on aws console UI.

-store the private key XXX.pem file on your currently using linux machine (no matter your machine is local or in cloud), the pem file is used for connecting to any ec2 you're going to provision later, on which terraform and ansible is running
+store the private key XXX.pem file on your current linux machine (no matter your machine is local or in cloud), the pem file is used for connecting to the ec2 you're going to provision later, and on which terraform and ansible will be running